 Gunfire blasts out across a battlefield as a reservist from The Royal Irish Regiment provides fire support in the latest British Army footage showing soldiers in action.

-One reservist with the 2nd Battalion The Royal Irish Regiment makes a quick re-supply of ammunition before he is back in action firing rounds.
+One reservist with the 2nd Battalion, The Royal Irish Regiment, makes a quick re-supply of ammunition before he is back in action firing rounds.

-Other reservists are seen in the background making their advance in testing conditions at the annual training exercise in the military area on the Northumberland and Scottish borders.
+Other reservists are seen in the background making their advance in testing conditions at the annual training exercise, in the military area on the Northumberland and Scottish borders.

-The Otterburn Training Area gives the regiment the chance to carry out covering fire tactics and is the only place in the UK where both AS90 artillery and Multiple Launch Rocket Systems can be fired on exercise.
+The Otterburn Training Area gives the regiment the chance to carry out covering fire tactics and is the only place in the UK where both AS-90 artillery and multiple launch rocket systems can be fired on exercise.

 Presenters with Forces Radio BFBS have been keeping up-to-date with the reservists during the training exercise.